Bermuda for families – experiences of a lifetime

-For the under 5’s, Bermuda is heaven.
-‘Baby and Me’ activities abound; there are many play groups, and very active toddler/parent clubs.
-There are also playcentres and infant and toddler action-based learning labs.
+For kids under 5, Bermuda is heaven.
+‘Baby and Me’ activities abound and there are many play groups as well as very active toddler/parent clubs.
+There are also play centres and infant and toddler action-based learning labs.
 These resources are a great way to meet other parents and find things to do with your toddler once you have moved to Bermuda, all while adhering to safety protocols.

 A great variety of clubs and activities in Bermuda await parents and children: the “Meet a Mum Association” (MAMA), a not-for-profit organisation run solely by volunteers, offers many ways to meet new friends and have fun with families!
 Other groups are designed to share experiences, offer support, laugh and grow together.
 The ability for parents to connect with other families is vital in a place where extended families are not close by to babysit or entertain.

-Popular junior clubs include the following: tennis, cricket, lacrosse, softball, baseball, squash, cycling, triathlon, youth rugby, martial arts, fencing, archery, gymnastics, dance, cheerleading, go kart racing, motocross, horse riding, coding club, Lego club – you name it, we do it.
+Popular junior clubs include the following: tennis, cricket, lacrosse, softball, baseball, squash, cycling, triathlon, youth rugby, martial arts, fencing, archery, gymnastics, dance, cheerleading, go kart racing, motocross, horse riding, coding club and even Lego club – you name it, we do it.

-The ability to enjoy the outdoors year-round is one of the major attractions of living in Bermuda.
-For tweens and young adults sailing lessons are available from the Royal Hamilton Amateur Dinghy Club and from the Royal Bermuda Yacht Club, and golf lessons are offered at all of the island’s Golf Clubs.
+The ability to enjoy the outdoors year-round is one of the major perks of living in Bermuda.
+For tweens and young adults, sailing lessons are available from the Royal Hamilton Amateur Dinghy Club and from the Royal Bermuda Yacht Club.
+Golf lessons are offered at all of the island’s golf clubs.
 Wild Island Farms provides tours, children’s volunteer opportunities and farming and gardening camps for children who love animals and caring for them in the great outdoors.
 WindReach is an inclusive and accessible community facility that exists to enrich the quality of life for people of all abilities, ages and special needs.

-The Botanical Gardens is a beautiful haven in Paget offering tree climbing, an incredible maze, toad-spotting in the sensory garden pond, picnic benches, it hosts the Farmer’s Market on Saturday morning’s, and don’t forget to visit Masterworks Museum of Art.
+The Botanical Gardens is a beautiful haven in Paget offering tree climbing, an incredible maze, toad-spotting in the sensory garden pond and picnic benches.
+It hosts the Farmer’s Market on Saturday mornings – and don’t forget to visit Masterworks Museum of Art next door.

-There are many family friendly restaurants in Bermuda with children’s menus, friendly wait staff and some have a play space adjacent to outdoor covered dining areas.
+There are many family friendly restaurants in Bermuda with children’s menus and friendly wait staff.
+Some even have a play space adjacent to covered outdoor dining areas.

 The ability to achieve a work/life balance is the number one reason for a family move to Bermuda.
-An island teeming with natural resources and those who love sharing it, means your time in Bermuda will be unforgettable.
+An island teeming with natural resources, and those who love sharing them, means your time in Bermuda will be unforgettable.